-We offer same day digital dentistry to provide the most accurate
+We offer same day digital dentistry with the latest Cerec system.

 A root canal is a type of dental surgery that can repair and preserve a tooth when there’s significant decay present.
 In many cases, a root canal can save a tooth that would have otherwise been extracted due to decay.
 Yohan Kim, DMD, FICOI, and the team at Madison Dental Loft in the Bryant Park area of Manhattan in New York City, offer their patients root canals that are both gentle and efficient.
 To learn more, call or go online today to schedule your first appointment.